top of page

 Subdural hematomas.
 Subdural hematomas are caused by bleeding between the surface of the brain and the covering over the brain.
 They can cause symptoms similar to Dementia.

 Brain tumors.
-Dementia rarely can result from damage caused by a brain tumor.
+Dementia can rarely result from damage caused by a brain tumor.

 Normal-pressure hydrocephalus.
 Sometimes people have a condition caused by enlarged ventricles in the brain (normal-pressure hydrocephalus).
 This condition can cause walking problems, urinary difficulty, and memory loss.
 Shunt surgery, which delivers cerebrospinal fluid from the head to the abdomen or heart, may help these symptoms."